 If an application for a licence is refused the applicant can appeal to the Magistrates' Court within 21 days of notice of the decision.

 Licence holder redress

 Any licence holder who wishes to appeal against a condition attached to their licence, or revocation of the licence can appeal to the Magistrates' Court within 21 days of notice of the decision to attach the condition or revoke the licence, whichever the case may be.

-If your complaint relates to an existing licensed premises, or a premises is suspected of operating without the required permission, please contact our licensing team on 0300 300 8647 or by emailing firstname.lastname@example.org.
+If your complaint relates to an existing licensed premises, or a premises is suspected of operating without the required permission, please contact our licensing team on 0300 300 8307 or by emailing firstname.lastname@example.org.
 Phone lines are open 9am to 12pm Monday to Friday.